afgomez/sublime/Packages/AdvancedNewFile/README.md

 To specify the current working directory, simply type a colon, without any preceding text.

 ## Notes
 Thanks to Dima Kukushkin ([xobb1t](https://github.com/xobb1t)) for the original work on this plugin.
+Also, thank you to [facelessuser](https://github.com/facelessuser), and by extension biermeester and matthjes for the idea of platform specific settings.

 ### Contributors
 * [xobb1t](https://github.com/xobb1t)